 1. Data Protection

 Data protection is an important issue for every business.
 A data protection policy will help your business meet obligations under Canada’s data protection laws.
 It distinguishes data access permissions to the company’s users based on their seniority level or job requirements.
-It should also ensure every user in the company understands why data protection is important.
+It should also ensure every user in the company understands why data protection is important and this comes to all companies, from the ones that manage data, to a power company that works with solar power as Powertec Solar.

 2. Email Use